kadircosar/Coco-toolkit-GUI/README.md

 ### Build Executable File

 ####  For Windows
+Please make sure you are in Coco-toolkit-GUI directory.
+Then run in terminal:

 ```bash
 pyinstaller.exe --onefile --icon=coco.ico GUI.py
 ```

 ####  For Linux
+Please make sure you are in Coco-toolkit-GUI directory.
+Then run in terminal:

 ```bash
 pyinstaller --onefile --icon=coco.ico GUI.py
 ```